dizmo/functions-trace/README.md

 [![Coverage Status](https://coveralls.io/repos/github/dizmo/functions-trace/badge.svg?branch=master)](https://coveralls.io/github/dizmo/functions-trace?branch=master)

 # @dizmo/functions-trace
-Provides a `@traceable` decorator, which traces each method invocation (of a class) to a global `CONSOLE` object, which is by default set to the standard `console`.
+Provides a `@trace` decorator, which traces each method invocation for all methods of a class via a global `CONSOLE` object, which is by default directs to the standard `console`.
+Further, a `@traceable` decorator is provided, which can selective enable (or disable) the tracing of a particular class method.

-However, the tracing is *only* performed when the global `TRACE` variable is set to `true`.
+Tracing is *only* performed, when the global `TRACE` variable is set to `true`.
 It is also possible to set `TRACE` to a number, in which case the tracing is deferred by the corresponding amount of milli-seconds.
-Also, setting it to `0` will imply, that the invocations will be logged as soon as possible.
+Also, setting it to `0` will imply, that the invocations will be logged as soon as possible - however still asynchronously.

 ## Usage
 ### Install